blipk/pysh/README.md

 Use #$ flagged directives to signify shell code to be piped through a subprocess.

+When you run pysh() execution stops, and the source file will be processed with regex to extract and replace the code blocks with a subprocess wrapper, and then the source file itself is run through it.

 ##### Real usage
 ```Python
 # Script your system in parallel with your python code execution